 The Southern African Music Rights Organisation (SAMRO) is offering overseas scholarships for singers who are citizens of South African, Botswana, Lesotho or Swaziland.
-The studentships are available for postgraduate study or approved master classes abroad, focussing on the music discipline for which they were awarded in 2015, namely singing.
+Scholarships are available for postgraduate study or approved master classes abroad, focussing on the music discipline for which they were awarded in 2015, namely singing.
 The value of the main award in each genre is R170 000 inclusive of an economy class return airfare to the overseas country in which the main award-winner will study.
 The application deadline is 15 May 2015.

-Programme Provider: The Southern African Music Rights Organisation (SAMRO)
+Scholarship Provider: The Southern African Music Rights Organisation (SAMRO)

-Award can be taken at: Abroad
+Scholarship can be taken at: Abroad

 User Review( votes)